liu1700/Fire-Engine/README.md

   3.Almost finish the creation of base classes(maybe something wrong happend when I code the base classes that make the 3D model wrong??)

   Tomorrow I have to find the bug of the rendering of 3D model

+2014/1/17:
+  It can render 3D model normally now.
+  I think, I need to stop adding anything new.
+I should stop and regroup my projects.
+Everyday I learn somrthing new and add it into my project.
+It's simple at the beginning but now it's different.
+It's becoming uncontrollable for me.
+Maybe I need to learn something about the Design of software project.